Q: How is resveratrol different from other active ingredients more commonly found in animal products?

 In contrast, Resveratrol is more analogous to turning down the tap to reduce the amount of inflammatory mediators that enter the system in the first place.
 Therefore, Resveratrol, due to its mode of action, is a more proactive approach to inflammation than traditional NSAIDs, which in general are COX2 inhibitors.

 In some instances, such as after injury or after surgery, there is substantial inflammation occurring as the body uses inflammation to heal damaged tissue and to fight off potential infections.
 In these situations, there is a sound scientific basis for using a combined approach to control inflammation.
 Use of Resveratrol in conjunction with NSAIDs may reduce the total amount of inflammatory mediators being produced through gene expression and bind many of the inflammatory mediators that are already present in the body’s tissues.
-While there have not been formal safety trials conducted in animals with the combined administration of Resveratrol and COX2 inhibitors, veterinarians have routinely used Resveratrol along with COX2 inhibitors such as firocoxib in certain situations and have reported much more success than they would have just using a COX2 inhibitor or an NSAID alone.
+While there have not been formal safety trials conducted in animals with the combined administration of Resveratrol and COX2 inhibitors such as firocoxib, veterinarians have routinely used the two together in certain situations and have reported much more success than they would have just using a COX2 inhibitor or an NSAID alone.

-Q: What about sirtuins?
-Resveratrol has been demonstrated to increase sirtuin activity.
+Q: Resveratrol has been demonstrated to increase sirtuin activity.
 Most people focus on sirtuin activation increasing longevity or lifespan in some research trials.
 Could you speak about Resveratrol’s effects on metabolic function through its sirtuin activation?

 Dr. Pat: Sirtuins have been identified relatively recently, in the early 2000s.
 Sirtuins were the first set of genes that were identified to exert anti-aging effects or to increase longevity in animals.
 Resveratrol was the first compound shown to activate sirtuins, and thus Resveratrol has drawn considerable attention from scientists studying sirtuins, aging and longevity.
 Exercise and calorie restriction, or fasting, have also been shown to activate sirtuins.